system-zero/system-zero/README.md

 That is wget and curl.
 First the names are unusual and don't really have a relation
 with their job.
 Most utilities fell into this category.
 Secondly, the command line
 interface usually are different, though they are doing same things.
 So there isn't
-a standardized unification.
+a unification.

 But with the schema above we can do better.
 How?
 Let's say for simplification, that
-we wanted to wrap these tools, we could provide a Net command with ssubmethods.
+we wanted to wrap these tools, we could provide a Net command with submethods.
 The implementation it would be as easy as providing symbolic links to the same unit,
-and the programmer could lookup to the argv[0] (which is always the program name).
+and the programmer could lookup to the argv[0] (which is always the program name), to develop logic.

 The other thing would be to unify their arguments, so the user finally has to
 learn one thing.